The Protection of Personal Information (POPI) Act was first announced in November 2013 and will be enacted during 2018.

 Whatever business you run, even if you work alone or employ staff, we all have to comply.

-If I keep your personal information I want to ensure that it is safe - and I want all my client's to know that their information is safe too.
+If I keep your personal information I want to ensure that it is safe - and I want to be able to tell my client's that their information is safe.

 PS: Have you ever had your laptop or cellphone stolen?
 Unfortunately, the reality is that it’s easy to have your laptop stolen in South Africa.
 It's even easier to lose your cell phone or tablet.

-Keep the reputation of your business intact and attract new customers who can trust their information is safe and protected.
+Keep the reputation of your business intact and attract new customers who can trust you will keep their information safe and protected.